 An informal Newsletter is produced twice a year and distributed free to members.
 It contains details of forthcoming meetings, news of other events, a lively Notes & Queries section, members’ news and new publications.

 From time to time, the Society also publishes other works that are relevant to its members’ interests.
-For example:

 - The History of Zoos and Aquariums: From Royal gifts to Biodiversity Conservation (2014) was published to celebrate the 75th Anniversary of SHNH – the Society for the History of Natural History in 2012 and the 80th Anniversary of Chester Zoo in 2014.
 (Out of print.)